 Point Out People’s Strengths

 Find it and point it out to them.

 Real Life Application

-The two major foundational elements for me are:
+The two major takeaways from “25 Ways to Win With People” for me are:

 - Start With Yourself: become a great human being to help greatly

-- Care About People: If you care about people, most of all these “rules” will come natural
+- Care About People: If you care about people, most of all the “rules” will come natural

 A few of the 25 rules will seem like common knowledge, but I would be surprised if it were otherwise.